LET GO TO LIVE UP

 When we decided to renounce what is due to us it becomes our burden, it becomes our cross.

 There is always sacrifice when you choose to forgive.
 You deny yourselves when you lower your pride just to be reconciled with your loved ones.
-You carry your cross when you sacrifice to accept him even the past continue to linger in your mind.
+You carry your cross when you sacrifice to accept him even if the past continues to linger in your mind.
 The wound is still there but you sacrifice because you choose to love.

 You carry your cross when your life is not that plenty because you reject the opportunity to open the box.
 It hurts to see sometimes your children don’t have that much luxury even if you have that chance by using your position and connection to corrupt other people’s money.